 If you do not produce your proof vehicle insurance you will face a fine of $5,000 for the first offense.
 Then if this happens again the next fine will be anywhere between $10,000 to $50,000.
 In addition to this, your vehicle could face an up to three-month impoundment of your vehicle.
 As well as have your license suspended for three months.

 There could be more penalties if you were driving without insurance and an accident occurred.

 In some cases, the Police officer may give you up to 24 to 48 hours to produce your proof of insurance.
 That doesn’t mean that you can run out and get insurance.
 The Police office will most likely check the date that the insurance came into effect.

 Can I Drive My Parents Car Without Insurance Ontario

 Some young people believe that they can drive their parent’s car without insurance.
-The same rules apply no matter whose vehicle it is.
+The same rules apply no matter who’s the vehicle is.
 You cannot drive without vehicle insurance in Ontario.
 You will be subjected to the same fines as driving without insurance.

-There is a licencing system in Ontario that allows drivers to obtain driver’s licences in stages.
+There is a licensing system in Ontario that allows drivers to obtain driver’s licenses in stages.